alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2024/2024-06-28-way-to-deal-with-followers-of-bidah.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Way to deal with the followers of Batiniyyah and Ahlul-bi'dah"
+title: Way to deal with the followers of Batiniyyah and Ahlul-bi'dah
 date: 2024-06-28
-hijri: "Dhul-Hijjah 22, 1445"
+hijri: '1445-12-22'
-source: "Majmu' Fatawa of Ibn Baz 28/47"
+source: Majmu' Fatawa of Ibn Baz 28/47
-category: [sects]
+category:
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
-summary: "You must avoid whoever exposes their Bid'ah and reveres the Prophet's family members excessively whether 'Ali, Fatimah, etc. or even any one of the other Sahabah."
+summary: You must avoid whoever exposes their Bid'ah and reveres the Prophet's family members excessively whether 'Ali, Fatimah, etc. or even any one of the other Sahabah.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: